intentionally-left-nil/py_dependency_investigation/README.md

    - Conda installs urllib3 v2 despite pip package needing v1
    - Results in runtime errors when `dep-old` tries to use urllib3
    - Highlights why it's best to stick to one package manager

+## Scenario 7 - Hotfix Bypass with Pip

+`make scenario7`

+Shows how using pip after conda can bypass dependency hotfixes:

+1. First installs `dep-bad-upper-bound` using conda with hotfixes
+2. Then attempts to install urllib3 v2 using pip
+3. Demonstrates a serious limitation:
+   - Conda's hotfixes only work for conda operations
+   - Pip still uses the original `.dist-info` metadata
+   - Allows installation of incompatible urllib3 v2
+   - Shows another way mixing package managers can break dependencies

 # How it works: Pip/Pypi